donnieprakoso/workshop-copilot/lab2-configure-and-deploying-svc-api/README.md

 ```

 To publish the message into Amazon SNS Topic, we use `publish()` function from `sns_client` object.

-<del>For this application, we are using Message Filtering.
-The `MessageAttributes` field includes attributes `event` with a string value `request_pdf_received`.
-With this filter policy, we can let our `svc-worker` to receive a subset of the messages.

-To learn more about Message Filtering on Amazon SNS, please visit this [documentation link]( [docs.aws.amazon.com/sns/latest/dg/sns-message-filtering.html][1] ). </del>

 ## Task 7: Add DynamoDB to svc-api

 With AWS Copilot, you can also add database and Amazon S3 bucket for your service.
 The `copilot storage` command will create a Cloudformation template into `addons` folder for respective service.